SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-microservices.md

 layout: redirect
 ---

 Microservices are server-side applications which may be used to extend the Cumulocity IoT Edge platform with customer-specific functionality.
 For more information, see [Microservices SDK](/microservice-sdk/introduction/).
-When you enable or disable the microservice feature, the Device Simulator microservice also gets enabled or disabled.
-To use the Device Simulator microservice, you must set the user role permission to `ROLE_INVENTORY_ADMIN`.
-For more information, see [Microservice development](/microservice-sdk/rest/#microservice-development).
+When you enable or disable the microservice feature, the Device simulator microservice also gets enabled or disabled.
+To use the Device simulator, add the **Simulator** permission.
+For more information, see [Global roles](/users-guide/administration/#a-nameglobalaglobal-roles).

+For more information about Device simulator, see [Working with simulators](/users-guide/device-management/#simulator).

 >**Info:** Ensure that you have fulfilled the minimum system requirements: 4 logical CPU cores and 8 GB RAM.